gwenknight/fcost_mdrtb_households_peru/README.md

 Code for estimating fitness costs to MDR-TB in households in Lima, Peru

 ## Abbreviations:
-“Bi”: burn in of 10years included
-“Fp1”: model 1 (transmission cost)
+“Bix”: burn in of x years included (10 years or sensitivity analysis of burn-in of 30years) “Fp1”: model 1 (transmission cost)
 “Fp2”: model 2 (progression cost)
 “Fp3”: model 3 (combined cost)
-“Bi30”: sensitivity analysis of burn-in of 30years “lhs”: latin hypercube sampling code
+“lhs”: latin hypercube sampling code